ethereumgb/assembly-array/README.md

 # assembly-array

-Following the steps to complete this exercise:
+Follow the steps to complete this exercise:

 1. clone this project
 2. add the following contract to the project